kj89/testnet_manuals/stride/GAIA/ibc_relayer.md

 1.2 [GAIA node setup guide](https://github.com/kj89/testnet_manuals/tree/main/stride/GAIA/README.md)
 2. RPC enpoints should be exposed and available from hermes instance
 3. Indexing is set to `kv` and is enabled on each node
 4. For each chain you will need to have wallets that are funded with tokens.
-This wallets will be used to do all relayer stuff
+This wallets will be used to do all relayer stuff and pay commission

 ## Update system
 ```